-In April 2022, the Company entered into a Loan Agreement with R-Bridge, pursuant to which the Company may be eligible to receive up to \$40.0 million in term loan borrowings, or the R-Bridge Financing.
+In April 2022, we entered into a Loan Agreement with R-Bridge, pursuant to which we may be eligible to receive up to \$40.0 million in term loan borrowings (the "R-Bridge Financing").
 Term loan borrowings will be advanced in three tranches.
 The first tranche of \$15.0 million was advanced in April 2022.
 The second tranche of \$10.0 million will become available upon achievement of either a commercial or financing milestone as set forth in the Loan Agreement.
 The third tranche of \$15.0 million will become available upon the first commercial sale of OLINVYK in China.
 Under the relevant accounting guidance, the loan agreement has been accounted for as a debt instrument that will be amortized using the effective interest method over the life of the arrangement.
 In order to determine the amortization of the liability, we are required to estimate the total amount of future royalty payments to be paid to R-Bridge over the earlier of the (i) the life of the arrangement or (ii) the point in time in which the arrangement is eligible to be recognized as a sale of the license and satisfaction of all outstanding related debt obligations.
 As of December 31, 2022, the \$15.0 million in borrowings would be capped at \$30.0 million in repayments if we were unsuccessful in obtaining approval in China.
+As of June 30, 2023 and as a result of receiving approval in China, the estimated repayments are no longer capped.
 The aggregate future estimated royalty and milestone payments, less the \$15.0 million of net proceeds we received, are recorded as interest expense over the life of the liability.
 Consequently, we impute interest on the unamortized portion of the liability and record interest expense related to the loan agreement accordingly.
-Due to the significant judgments and factors related to the estimates of future payments under the loan agreement, there are significant uncertainties surrounding the amount and timing of future payments and the related interest expense we recognize. the probability of realization of the estimated contingent gain.
+Due to the significant judgments and factors related to the estimates of future payments under the loan agreement, there are significant uncertainties surrounding the amount and timing of future payments and the related interest expense we recognize.
 We record non-cash interest expense within our consolidated statements of operations over the term of the loan agreement.